 Ruben Kremers is a Ph.D. candidate in International Political Economy.
 He has been awarded an ESRC Doctoral Research Fellowship and a PAIS Departmental Scholarship for his research project on the politics of digital finance.

-He is in the organising committee of the Warwick Critical Finance Group and in the editorial teams of I-PEEL and International Political Sociology (IPS).
+He is one of the founders and organisers of the Warwick Critical Finance Group and in the editorial teams of I-PEEL and International Political Sociology (IPS).

 Research Project: "The Politics of Digital Finance"

 Ruben's PhD project explores allied developments in the financial and the digital sector.
 On the one hand, it seeks to understand how digital tech companies enter the financial sector by means of novel consumer experiences possible thanks to the ubiquitous use of the Internet (digitalisation).
 On the other hand, it addresses the ways in which new technologies mobilise finance as a key category not only for businesses and governments, but also for private individuals (financialisation).